Basic Piano Chords (and Some Advanced Ones) for Beginners

 Inversions

-Inversions are when you play a chord, but with the piano notes in a different order than original.
-So, you can play the chord in it’s original form (called it’s “root” position) or in it’s first or second “inversion.”
+Inversions are when you play the piano notes in a different order than original.
+So, you can play the it in it’s original form (called it’s “root” position) or in it’s first or second “inversion.”

 You can do that again.
 Take the new “first” note (the E) and make it the new “last” note (after the C).
 So the chord gets played as G-C-E. Still a C Maj, but it’s now in it’s second inversion.
 Why would you do that.
 Cuz it’s cool and sounds different… (there are other reasons, but that’s all that really matters).